iredmail/docs/en_US/migrations/migrate.to.new.iredmail.server.md

 ## Migrate mailboxes (Maildir format)

-* Simply copy all mailboxes (in Maildir format) to new iRedMail server.
+* Copy all mailboxes (in Maildir format) to new iRedMail server with tools like `rsync`.
 * Set correct file owner of mailboxes.
 Default owner is `vmail`, group is `vmail`.
 * Set correct file permission of mailboxes.
 Default is `0700`.